Frequently Asked Questions

 Who decides on the size of the work group?

-What is a work group (DWG)?
+What is a work group?

 Work groups can be negotiated and agreed between one or more PCBUs and their workers, depending on the circumstances: